-Following a decision by the EP Board, a scheme to offer half the standard adult fare scheme for Surrey residents aged 20 and under will standardise the age range for a young person's fare across the county.
+Following a decision by the EP Board in October 2023, the scheme to offer half the standard adult fare scheme for Surrey residents aged 20 and under has standardised the age range for a young person's fare across Surrey.

 The scheme offers LINK Card holders half the standard adult fare on singles and returns.
 This will usually be the child fare and therefore standardises the child fare level across the county at 50%.

-The discount will not be offered on period tickets.
-A decision by the EP Board in October 2023 has, where funding is available, meant that the half fare will be applied across all fares, including the £2 capped fare on participating services.
+At the same October 2023 meeting a decision by the EP Board, for the half fare to be applied across all fares, including the £2 capped fare on participating services.